qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 This will open a new window that displays the feature attributes for the layer (figure_attributes_1_).
 The number of features and the number of selected features are shown in the attribute table title.
+Columm widths can be changed by dragging the boundary on the right of the column heading, resized column widths are maintained for a layer, and restored when next opening the attribute table.

 .. _figure_attributes_1: